 There are many different types of lemons, but these are used to make a concentrate.
-Out of the state of Florida, Avon Lemons were first known grown lemons.
-These are some of the lesser known lemons.
+Out of the state of Florida, Avon Lemons were the first known grown lemons.
+These are some of the lesser-known lemons.

 18. Baboon Lemon

-These lemons are bright yellow and came from Brazil.
+These lemons are bright yellow and come from Brazil.
 They have the taste of limes more than lemons.
 These are also some of the less popular lemons.